nFrechen/nfrechen.github.io/_posts/2016-09-29-webscraping-with-rvest.md

 {% highlight r %}
 stations <- html_table(nucl2)[[3]]
-stations$`WMO Code` <- formatC(stations$`WMO Code`, width = 7, flag=0)
 {% endhighlight %}
 We use `[[3]]` to extract the third table.

-Note how we reconvert the statin WMO Code back to a string with leading zeros.
-R recognizes it as a integer and deletes the leading zeros per default.

-The station list looks like this:
+# Convert to tidy data.frame

+We want to work with a tidy datafram (also called `tibble`).
+A `data.frame` stores observations (the rows) in variables (the colums).
+Each column can have a different data type (like integer, character, logical, etc.).
+Have a look at `help(typeof)` to learn more about object types.
+What the rows of a column are not allowed to contain is other object classes like `list` or `matrix`.
+Consult `help(class)` to learn the difference between an object class and the object type.

+Therefore traditionally everyone tended to introduce a new variable (for example `data <- list()`) to store data that don't fit into the data.frame.
+The problem is, there is no direct link between the data.frame (let's say it is called `stations`) and the data stored in the list called `data`.
+If we change one of the objects (for example we drop some rows of the data.frame), the other object doesn't change.
+So later on we cannot link the rows of the table to the elements of the list.

+With a tibble we can store all the data we will later download in a column of the station list.
+This way we maintain a constant link between the data and the station list.

+Let's convert the station data.frame to a tibble.
+The package `tibble` is automatically loaded when loading the package `dplyr` (which contains additional useful functions like `mutate` for working with tidy data).

+{% highlight r %}
+library(dplyr)
+{% endhighlight %}

+Convert the station list:

+{% highlight r %}
+stations <- as.tbl(stations)
+{% endhighlight %}

+If we display the tibble you see the difference to a data.frame:

+{% highlight r %}
+stations
+{% endhighlight %}

 {% highlight text %}
-##             Name of site WMO Code Country Climate Zone Start Year End Year Samples Total Samples ¹⁸O Samples ²H Samples ³H Show on Map   Download Plots Statistics
+## # A tibble: 917 × 14
+##            `Name of site` `WMO Code`     Country `Climate Zone` `Start Year` `End Year` `Samples Total` `Samples ¹⁸O` `Samples ²H` `Samples ³H` `Show on Map`   Download Plots Statistics
+##                     <chr>      <int>       <chr>          <chr>        <int>      <int>           <int>         <int>        <int>        <int>         <chr>      <chr> <chr>      <chr>
 ## 1            QUITO-INAMHI    8407301     Ecuador            Cfb         1997       2014             204           160          163           13           Map csv | xlsx Plots Statistics
 ## 2                  MANAUS    8233100      Brazil             Af         1965       1990             312           187          160          180           Map csv | xlsx Plots Statistics
 ## 3                 CALGARY    7187701      Canada            Dfb         1992       2001             120           116          118            0           Map csv | xlsx Plots Statistics
-## 4 LEON/VIRGEN DEL CAMINO  0805500   Spain          Cfb       2000     2010           132         120        120        126         Map csv | xlsx Plots Statistics
+## 4  LEON/VIRGEN DEL CAMINO     805500       Spain            Cfb         2000       2010             132           120          120          126           Map csv | xlsx Plots Statistics
-## 5              ROVANIEMI  0284500 Finland          Dfc       2003     2010            96          83         83         54         Map csv | xlsx Plots Statistics
+## 5               ROVANIEMI     284500     Finland            Dfc         2003       2010              96            83           83           54           Map csv | xlsx Plots Statistics
+## 6       KABUL (KARIZIMIR)    4094900 Afghanistan            BSk         1962       1991             360           109           86          123           Map csv | xlsx Plots Statistics
+## 7                 MALANGE    6621500      Angola             Aw         1969       1983             180            85           66           74           Map csv | xlsx Plots Statistics
+## 8                MENONGUE    6641000      Angola            Cwa         1969       1983             180            59           46           57           Map csv | xlsx Plots Statistics
+## 9              HALLEY BAY    8902200  Antarctica             EF         1965       2014             600           552          533          504           Map csv | xlsx Plots Statistics
+## 10          ROTHERA POINT    8906200  Antarctica             EF         1996       2014             228           196          196           57           Map csv | xlsx Plots Statistics
+## # ... with 907 more rows
 {% endhighlight %}

+With the `mutate()` function we can introduce new columns.
+Here we replace the column `WMO Code`:

+{% highlight r %}
+stations <- mutate(stations, `WMO Code`= formatC(`WMO Code`, width = 7, flag=0))
+{% endhighlight %}

+With this we add back the leading 0s of the WMO Code that where stripped in the table read process.

 # Extract links